Breeding Management System FAQs

 Some BMS users will be charged affordable, graduated fees that will take into account their particular circumstances.
 The fees will be carefully implemented to ensure that every one who wishes to use the BMS is able to do so:

-In all cases, access to the BMS PRO (desktop or server edition) and service provision is conditioned by entering into a formal agreement with the IBP to define rules of engagement, agree on costs, if any, and endorse the private license and service agreements.
+In all cases, access to the BMS PRO and services is conditioned by entering into a formal agreement with the IBP to define rules of engagement, agree on costs, if any, and endorse the private license and service agreements.

 Do “BMS” and “IBP” refer to the same thing?